pymupdf/PyMuPDF/docs/document.rst

        pair: annots; insertPDF (Document method)
        pair: show_progress; insertPDF (Document method)

-    .. method:: insertPDF(docsrc, from_page=-1, to_page=-1, start_at=-1, rotate=-1, links=True, annots=True, show_progress=0)
+    .. method:: insertPDF(docsrc, from_page=-1, to_page=-1, start_at=-1, rotate=-1, links=True, annots=True, show_progress=0, final=1)

       PDF only: Copy the page range **[from_page, to_page]** (including both) of PDF document *docsrc* into the current one.
 Inserts will start with page number *start_at*.
-Negative values can be used to indicate default values.
+Value -1 indicates default values.
 All pages thus copied will be rotated as specified.
-Links can be excluded in the target, see below.
-All page numbers are zero-based.
+Links and annotations can be excluded in the target, see below.
+All page numbers are 0-based.

-      :arg docsrc: An opened PDF *Document* which must not be the current document object.
+      :arg docsrc: An opened PDF *Document* which must not be the current document.
 However, it may refer to the same underlying file.
       :type docsrc: *Document*

       :arg int from_page: First page number in *docsrc*.
 Default is zero.

       :arg int to_page: Last page number in *docsrc* to copy.
-Default is the last page.
+Defaults to last page.

-      :arg int start_at: First copied page will become page number *start_at* in the destination.
-If omitted, the page range will be appended to current document.
+      :arg int start_at: First copied page, will become page number *start_at* in the target.
+Default -1 appends the page range to the end.
 If zero, the page range will be inserted before current first page.

       :arg int rotate: All copied pages will be rotated by the provided value (degrees, integer multiple of 90).

       :arg bool links: Choose whether (internal and external) links should be included in the copy.
 Default is *True*.
-An **internal link is always excluded**, if its destination is not one of the copied pages.
+Internal links to outside the copied page range are **always excluded**.
       :arg bool annots: *(new in version 1.16.1)* choose whether annotations should be included in the copy.
       :arg int show_progress: *(new in version 1.17.7)* specify an interval size greater zero to see progress messages on ``sys.stdout``.
 After each interval, a message like ``Inserted 30 of 47 pages.`` will be printed.
+      :arg int final: *(new in v1.18.0)* controls whether the list of already copied objects should be **dropped** after this method, default *True*.
+Set it to 0 except for the last one of multiple insertions from the same source PDF.
+This saves target file size and speeds up execution considerably.

     .. note::

        1. If *from_page > to_page*, pages will be **copied in reverse order**.
 If *0 <= from_page == to_page*, then one page will be copied.

-       2. *docsrc* bookmarks **will not be copied**.
+       2. *docsrc* TOC entries **will not be copied**.
 It is easy however, to recover a table of contents for the resulting document.
 Look at the examples below and at program `PDFjoiner.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/PDFjoiner.py>`_ in the *examples* directory: it can join PDF documents and at the same time piece together respective parts of the tables of contents.

     .. index::
        pair: width; newPage (Document method)